Cross-Population Amplitude Coupling in High-Dimensional Oscillatory Neural Time Series: Methods

-\cref{thm:equivalence_to_CCA} provided an equivalence between a non-distributional method (CCA) and its probabilistic representation (pCCA).
-We now derive a similar connection between the multiset generalization of CCA introduced by \cite{kettenring1971canonical} and the dynamic pCCA model in \cref{eq:pCCA_obs_over_time,eq:pCCA_latent_over_time}.
+As the equivalence between a non-distributional method (CCA) and its probabilistic representation (pCCA), there exists a similar connection between the multiset generalization of CCA introduced by \cite{kettenring1971canonical} and the dynamic pCCA model in \cref{eq:pCCA_obs_over_time,eq:pCCA_latent_over_time}.
 Multiset CCA applied to $2T$ random vectors $\{X_1^{(t)}, X_2^{(t)}:t=1,\dots,T\}$ finds weights $\{w_1^{(t)}, w_2^{(t)}:t=1,\dots,T\}$ that maximize a notion of correlation among linear combinations $\{w_1^{(t)\top} X_1^{(t)}, w_2^{(t)\top} X_2^{(t)}:t=1,\dots,T\}$.
 In particular, the GENVAR extension minimizes the generalized variance of these linear combinations, defined as the determinant of their correlation matrix \citep{wilks1932certain}, which we refer to as the canonical correlation matrix:

 where $\bar{\Var}$ denotes the sample variance-covariance matrix and the weights $w_k^{(t)}$ are scaled so that every diagonal entry of the matrix is $1$.
-The proof is in \cref{app:pf_thm_equiv_to_genvar}.
+In \cref{thm:equivalence_to_genvar} we show that the maximum likelihood estimators from the dynamic pCCA model recover the same canonical weights $\{w_1^{(1)}, \dots, w_2^{(T)}\}$ and the canonical correlation matrix $\hat\Sigma$ as the GENVAR formulation of multiset CCA.
+Under this equivalence the MLEs minimize